Get Ready to File Your Income Tax Return

 Q- How to file ITR if I have form 16?

 ITR is to be filed using details appearing in Form-16.
 ITR can be filed either on the income tax website directly or online or by downloading Excel or the utility of the Income Tax Return Form from the IT website.
-Tax2win.in also assists in ITR filing in a smooth and simplified manner with maximum tax saving.
+Tax2win.in also assists in ITR filing in a smooth and simplified manner with maximum tax savings.

 Q- I am a salaried person.
 I also deal in share trading.
 Which ITR should I file?

 ITR 1 is used for salaried persons.
-But in case the assessee is dealing in shares trading which may result in capital gains then ITR 2 is filed.
+But in case the assessee is dealing in shares trading, which may result in capital gains then ITR 2 is filed.

 Professional tax is declared in deductions u/s 16 in ITR 1